bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 Step 7: Initialize a MongoDB Replica Set
 ----------------------------------------

+This step is only required if you are planning to set up a cross datacenter MongoDB cluster replica set.
+If you are planning to run multiple instances of BigchainDB and MongoDB in the same datacenter, you may skip this step and move to :doc:`Step 9 <Step 9: Run BigchainDB as a Deployment>`.

 Login to the running MongoDB instance and access the mongo shell using:

 .. code:: bash